Erythropoietic protoporphyria: Liver failure

 Protoporphyrin accumulates to toxic levels in the liver in 5–20% of EPP patients, leading to liver failure.
 The spectrum of hepatobiliary disease associated with EPP is wide.
 It includes cholelithiasis, mild parenchymal liver disease, progressive hepatocellular disease and end-stage liver disease.

 A lack of diagnostic markers for liver failure makes it difficult to predict which patients may experience liver failure, and the mechanism of liver failure is poorly understood.
 A retrospective European study identified 31 EPP patients receiving a liver transplant between 1983 and 2008, with phototoxic reactions in 25% of patients who were unprotected by surgical light filters.
 The same study noted a 69% recurrence of the disease in the grafted organ.
 Five UK liver transplants for EPP have been identified between 1987 and 2009.
 Frequent liver testing is recommended in EPP patients where no effective therapy has been identified to manage liver failure to date.

 Pregnancy

 EPP photosensitivity symptoms are reported to lessen in some female patients during pregnancy and menstruation, although this phenomenon is not consistent, and the mechanism is not understood.
+This brings evidence that the pathology of the disorder may be mediated partially by the sex hormones.